 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-How Hard is to Get Amex Business Platinum
+How Hard Is It To Get The Amex Business Platinum?

-Today can be one of the best times to apply for this benefit-packed card (check out the Amex Business Platinum Card review to learn more).
-It’s possible to earn up to 100,000 Membership Rewards points worth $1,000 in award travel.
-This is the Business Platinum’s largest bonus offer ever.
+Now can be one of the best times to apply for this benefit-packed card (check out the Amex Business Platinum Card review to learn more).

-Any U.S. resident at least 18 years old with business income can apply for The Business Platinum® Card from American Express.
+Any U.S. resident at least 18 years old with business income can try for The Business Platinum Card® from American Express.
 Your company can be structured as a corporation, partnership, or sole proprietorship.

 As required by federal law, you will need to apply using your EIN if you are a corporation or partnership.
 Sole proprietors can apply with their EIN or Social Security number.

-The application process is similar to applying for any other business credit card.
-You will need to enter your business and personal details including annual income, contact information, and business industry and size.
+The application process is similar to applying for any other business card.
+You will need to enter your business and personal details, including annual income, contact information, business industry, and size.

 In most cases, Amex provides a decision within 30 seconds of submitting your application.
 If your application flags for further review, you may need to show proof of income.